 What Is a Method Statement?

 Method statements are hugely important when it comes to the health and safety of projects, particularly in the construction industry.
-These documents are used alongside risk assessments to make sure certain high-risk tasks and activities involved in a project are occur safely.
+These documents are used alongside risk assessments to make sure certain high-risk tasks and activities involved in a project are safe.
 But what is a method statement and why is it important?

 Method statements are documents that detail exactly how to carry out work safely.
 When it comes to ensuring building site health and safety, method statements are key.